shredder12/sjimenez-lxc/README.md

   * autostart_delay: time to wait before starting next container.
   * autostart_order: position on which the container will be started.
   * groups: array with all the container's groups.
+  * config_options: custom lxc options to be added to container's lxc config file.

 #### lxc_interface